-If parties are unable to agree the jurisdiction, the Court will be aware that you are a E.U citizen and protect under its laws and regulations.
+If parties are unable to agree on the jurisdiction, the Court will be aware that you are an E.U citizen and protect under its laws and regulations.

 Consumers should refer to EU Regulation 44/2001 (commonly referred to as the Brussels Regulation) regulates jurisdiction for all EU Member states and/or the Lugano Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters (the Lugano Convention) regulates jurisdiction between the EFTA states on the one hand (Switzerland, Iceland and Norway (Liechtenstein did not ratify The Lugano Convention)) and EU Member states on the other.